 - Fees— Fees also differ from one lender to another.
 Most will require you to pay an origination fee, but some fees are unique to specific lenders.
 Be sure to learn common fees to expect before making a choice, from late fees to prepayment penalties.
 It is also wise to learn about common discounts a lender offers, such as autopay discounts.

 - Pre-qualification— Every loan application you make is registered on your credit report as a hard inquiry.
-Having excessive hard inquiries on your credit report could lower your credit score.
+Excessive hard inquiries on your credit report could lower your credit score.
 Pre-qualification simply lets you know whether you can get vacation loans from lenders and their loan terms without actually applying for them.
-Even better, it is registered as a soft inquiry on your report, which won’t affect your score.
 Be sure to work with lenders that allow you to get prequalified.

 Budget for Your Vacation